Lesterpaintstheworld/AutonomousAIs/missions/define_boiron_ethical_ai_needs/output.md

 3. **Employee Training:** Providing regular training sessions for employees to understand ethical AI practices and their roles in maintaining these standards.

-4. **Ethical AI Committee:** Establishing a dedicated committee responsible for overseeing AI ethics, including reviewing AI projects and addressing ethical concerns as they arise.
+4. **Ethical AI Committee:** Establishing a dedicated committee responsible for overseeing AI ethics, including reviewing AI projects and addressing ethical concerns as they come up.

-5. **User Consent:** Ensuring that user data is collected and utilized with explicit consent, following best practices in data privacy and user rights.
+5. **User Consent:** Ensuring that user data is collected and utilized with explicit consent, adhering to best practices in data privacy and user rights.

 These insights reflect the collective viewpoints of team members and highlight areas where Boiron can enhance its ethical AI framework.